-Let’s just face facts—the French do everything better.
-They eat better, they drink better, and they definitely dress better than, well, pretty much anyone.
+Let’s just face it—when it comes to style, the French do it better.
+Hell, they pretty much do everything better: they eat better, they drink better, and they definitely dress better.
 Find yourself staring at photos of Parisian “it” girls like singer Lou Doillon or actress Clémence Poésy and wondering how they look so utterly perfect all of the time?
 You aren’t alone.

 Break down the wardrobes of these women, and the style rules they live begin to crystalize.
 Forgo a trendy embellished sweatshirt for a perfectly fitted LBD dress you’ll wear for years, for one.
 Invest in a few classic luxury items, like a Hermès Kelly, knowing it will ultimately be a value spread over time.
 And above all, work to perfect a unique style all your own, because half the battle when it comes to dressing well is feeling good in what you are wearing.